 Sometimes, I wish I had a giant bubble to protect myself from the harsh realities of the world.
 As a highly sensitive person, I can relate to the anguish and anxiety that many of my clients face.
 At times, it may feel like there is nothing you can do to lessen the intensity of emotions that you feel.
 This leads to lower self-confidence and certainly less happiness.
 Sure, a Teflon suit to deflect the bad vibes away and allow us to float through life with ease sounds fantastic, but the reality is we need to learn how to manage as a highly sensitive person in society.

-In order to feel confident and function in the world with success, I had to learn to stop allowing emotions from invading my mind and begin to protect myself.
-It may sound impossible, it’s not.
-It just takes some willingness to see things and react differently.
-If you want to feel happier and confident, it takes trying some new techniques.
+In order to feel positive and confident and function in the world with success, I had to learn to stop allowing emotions from invading my mind and begin to protect myself.
+It may sound impossible, it's not.
+It just takes some willingness to react differently.
+If you want to feel happier and confident, it takes trying new techniques.

 Identify Sensitivity Triggers

-The more aware you are of situations that bring about stress and anxiety, the more you can do to prepare ahead of time to avoid or adjust your day in order to reduce their affect on you.
-Don’t watch shows that make you stressed, listen to music that brings up bad feelings, or go to places that make you want to use urges.
-Try avoiding them when you can.
+The more aware you are of situations that bring about stress and anxiety, the more you can do to prepare ahead of time to avoid or adjust your day in order to reduce their effect on you.
+Avoid shows that make you stressed, music that brings up bad feelings, and places that make you feel oversensitive.

 Become Less Vulnerable